Azure/maximo/README.md

     secretName: sls-mongo-credentials
 ```

-> 🚧 **WARNING** The YAML configuration is using the `azurefiles` storage class created in a previous step.
-If you did not configure this, you will need to update the class with another option.

 Deploy the service configuration:

 If you are happy with the default configuration then proceed with the following command: